In This Article

 If you have curly hair, odds are you either embrace it wholeheartedly or wish to the hair gods that it was different.
 After all, curls are a blessing, but they’re not always easy to manage.
 That’s why we swept the blogosphere to put together these nine hair tutorials.
 Each of these curly hairstyles takes less than five minutes, yet they somehow produce chic, Pinterest-worthy results.

 This updo looks cool AF, but it’s actually ridiculously simple.
 Even better, it requires zero heat styling.
-(Click here for three more heatless styles for natural hair.)
+(If you're looking for more heatless options, try these styles for natural hair.)

 1. Loosely pull your curls over to one section, letting a few strands fall free.

 2. Bobby pin one side of your hair so your strands fall in the same direction.
 Loosely bobby pin the back of your hair.

 3. Apply a dollop of curl defining cream to the front half.
 Try Living Proof's Curl Defining Styling Cream ($28).
 That’s it!
 A chic, unique updo in less than three minutes.

 Don’t be fooled by how pretty this half-up hairstyle is.
 It takes just 60 seconds.

 1. If you’re starting with freshly washed hair, grab a curl-enhancing wave spray, like Ouidad’s Wave Create Sea Spray ($32).
 Scrunch through damp hair, then let air dry.